ashiqsultan/nodejs-design-patterns/README.md

 - All the commands are invoked with a switch statement in an another class `conductor`
 - The conductor class gives us the flexibility to do other operations with the commands such as maintaining a history of commands etc
 ### Factory Pattern
-Its like you use one class to call other clases based on argumets passed to the factory.
+Its like you use one class create instace of another clases based on argumets passed to the factory.
+The Factory Method allows the client to delegate object creation while still retaining control over which type to instantiate.
+Example: Suppose you have three types of user Classes in your app. (guest, employee, admin).
+You will create a `userFactory` function which based on the params passed to it creates an Instance of a user type out of the three.
 ### Observer Pattern
 - Its like an internal pub/sub service which can work with the async nature of nodejs.